-During 2011 the WGNHS, in consultation with DNR and USGS, identified several projects necessary to improve the monitoring network in the Great Lakes Basin in areas of intense groundwater pumping (southeast and northeast Wisconsin).
+The WGNHS, in consultation with DNR and USGS, has identified several projects necessary to improve the monitoring network in the Great Lakes Basin in areas of intense groundwater pumping (southeast and northeast Wisconsin).
 We anticipate completing three to four such tasks in 2011-2012 to retrofit and repair several older monitoring wells in these areas of interest.